 – make a public commitment that its future communications on climate and environment-related issues will be consistent with the OECD Guidelines and introduce a clear internal policy to this effect.

 As part of the initial assessment process, the UK NCP offered each party a meeting to explain the process, which they both accepted.
 Meetings were held in January 2020.

-Before BP sent its response about the complaint to the NCP on 21 February 2020, it announced on 12 February 2020 that it was ending the advertising campaign that was the main subject of the complaint.
-BP further announced it would not replace the campaign under the company’s new policy promising an end to ‘corporate reputation advertising.’
-BP’s CEO also committed BP to redirecting its advertising resources towards advocating for progressive climate policies.
+Before the NCP could issue an initial assessment, BP announced on 12 February 2020 that it was ending the advertising campaign that was the main subject of the complaint.
+BP further announced a commitment to stop global corporate reputation advertising campaigns and to re-direct resources towards promoting climate policies.

-Following this announcement, the UK NCP considered that it did not serve the purpose and effectiveness of the Guidelines to continue with ClientEarth’s complaint.
-The UK NCP therefore decided not to accept the complaint for mediation or further examination.
+Following this announcement, on 16 June 2020, given that the ad campaign in question had been withdrawn, the UK NCP issued an initial assessment rejecting the complaint, considering that it did not serve the purpose and effectiveness of the Guidelines to continue with further examination.

 Although the complaint was rejected, complainants consider it had a positive outcome.
 First, the complainants believe the filing of the complaint played a part in encouraging BP to end the advertising campaign and redirect its advertising resources.
 Second, the complaint represents a positive development more broadly on addressing corporate greenwashing, for the UK NCP had taken steps toward assessing the complaint as material and substantiated, and rejected it only because BP ended the relevant advertising campaign.